sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Prerequisites/_index.md

 Windows

 Windows 7 and later(Android)
 Windows 8.1 and later (Windows Phone)
 Windows 10 and later (Windows 10 Mobile)

+As of Titanium 9.0.0, building Windows apps is no longer supported.

 Support for Windows 8.1 and Windows Phone SDKs has been deprecated as of SDK 6.3.0.GA and has be removed in SDK 7.0.0.GA.

-**Please ask your Confluence administrator to update the license for the [MultiExcerpt Plugin for Confluence 4+](https://plugins.atlassian.com/plugins/biz.artemissoftware.confluence.multiexcerpt.MultiExcerptMacro) .**
-**Admin Info: The error is: license VERSION\_MISMATCH**

 ### Required Software